devzero-inc/product-docs/workspaces/kubernetes-cluster.md

 kubectl get pods
 ```

-{% hint style="warning" %}
-DevZero reserves the `default` namespace for it's managed deployments. **Do not** operate on this namespace.
+> DevZero reserves the `default` namespace for it's managed deployments. **Do not** operate on this namespace.
 Adding or removing resources in this namespace will lead to undocumented behaviors and cause potential data loss.
-{% endhint %}

 ```
 dz workspace kubeconfig -h